bluebanquise/bluebanquise/README.md

 ## Collections

-The following collections are available. **Please note that for now, only infrastructure collection of BlueBanquise 2.X version is considered stable**.
+The following collections are available. **Please note that for now, only infrastructure collection of BlueBanquise is considered stable**.

 * :globe_with_meridians: **[Infrastructure](collections/infrastructure):** the core of the stack, focused on providing roles and tools to deploy hosts and configure vital services.
 * :globe_with_meridians: **[hardware](collections/hardware):** specific hardware support roles (GPU, interconnect, etc.).